 My thought is that these Spirits could be the type that switches between friend and foe.
 One minute it could be on Korra’s side, the next it could be trying to rip Bolin’s head off.

 While Bryan starts napping again, Mike asks the two if they want to see a clip of the Spirits.
 If you listen closely, you can hear Bryan groaning in the background.
-Noah responds with a resounding, “I want to check this out!” while Regina George Jr. decides to remain silent because silence from her truly is Golden.
+Noah responds with a resounding, “I want to check this out!” while Regina George Jr. decides to keep her trap shut for once.

 In the beginning of the clip, we see Korra and Mako both fighting off some Spirits with fire bending.
 I can’t really explain it, but there was something different about the animation in this scene.
 It didn’t look bad, but you could tell that there was definitely a bit of a change in the animation for Book 2.
 Korra eventually back flips her way out of the mess and focuses her attention on one Spirit.
 She then begins to bend water in a circular motion around the Spirit.